 What does Eastern filbert blight look like?
-Eastern filbert blight causes cankers (i.e., dead, collapsed areas of bark) on branches or main trunks.
+Eastern filbert blight causes cankers (i.e., dead, collapsed areas) on branches or main trunks.
 Easily visible within the cankers are black, football-shaped stromata (the reproductive structures of the causal fungus).
 The stromata often form in rows of two.
 Cankers first appear on new twigs and expand over time.
 American hazelnut trees/shrubs are able to live almost indefinitely with Eastern filbert blight, forming a small number of slowly-expanding cankers (if any cankers form at all) that lead to limited branch dieback.
 On European hazelnut however, cankers will expand anywhere from one inch to three feet in a year, and can eventually form long, deep gouges or grooves on severely affected trees/shrubs.
-European hazelnuts typically die due to girdling from Eastern filbert blight within five to 10 years.
+European hazelnuts typically die due to girdling from Eastern filbert blight within five to 10 years of initial infection.

 How do I save trees/shrubs with Eastern filbert blight?
 There is no cure for Eastern filbert blight.
 If only a few branches on a tree/shrub are affected, prune these branches two to three feet below each canker.
-Disinfest tools after each cut by dipping them for at least 30 seconds in a 10% bleach solution or (even better) a 70% alcohol solution.
-Alternatively, use a spray disinfectant containing roughly 70% ethanol, spraying tools until they drip and then allowing them to air dry.
+Decontaminate tools after each cut by treating them for at least 30 seconds with a 10% bleach solution or (preferably due to its less corrosive properties) 70% alcohol (e.g., rubbing alcohol, certain spray disinfectants).

 If a tree/shrub is severely affected by Eastern filbert blight (e.g., when there are so many cankers on multiple branches that the tree/shrub would look ugly if pruned, when branch pruning would require removing part of the trunk, or when trunk cankers are present), removal of the tree/shrub is the preferred management strategy.

-Pruned branches and removed trees/shrubs should be burned (where allowed by local ordinance), deep-buried, or chipped (as long as the chips are allowed to dry to kill the fungus).
+Pruned branches and removed trees/shrubs should be burned (where allowed by local ordinance), deep-buried, or chipped (as long as the chips are allowed to dry to kill the Eastern filbert blight fungus).

 How do I avoid problems with Eastern filbert blight in the future?
 Consider planting native species of hazelnut (e.g., American and beaked hazelnut) that are naturally resistant to the disease.
 If you decide to plant European hazelnut, select cultivars that have been bred for resistance.
 ‘Jefferson’, ‘Santiam’, ‘Yamhill’, and ‘Theta’ are resistant, nut-bearing cultivars.
 ‘Red Dragon’ is a resistant, ornamental cultivar.
 Note that these cultivars are not hardy in all hardiness zones in Wisconsin.
 Hybrid hazelnuts (crosses between American and European hazelnut) are becoming increasingly available, but should be used with caution because their susceptibility to Eastern filbert blight has not been adequately tested.